schmitt-steven/Paper-Generator/README.md

-# Paper Generator
+# Research Paper Generator

-Automated research paper generator using local language and embedding models via LM Studio.

-Work in progress, everything subject to change...
+An automated system that builds complete research papers locally and privately.
+No hidden (API) costs.
+A GUI app uses language and embedding models via LM Studio to search literature, formulate hypotheses, execute code for live experiments, draft text sections and compile the final LaTeX document.

 ## Generation Process